“What steps must I take to ensure my Property Condition Report is correct?” Owner, WA

 “A lessor is required to prepare a PCR within seven days of the tenant entering into occupation of the premises and to provide two copies of the report to the tenant,” Consumer Protection WA said.

 “PCRs can be sent via electronic means if there has been an agreement to do so.
-The PCR must be signed by the property manager or lessor.
+The property manager or lessor must sign the PCR.
 If a tenant takes over from another tenant, you are required to issue an outgoing PCR for the departing tenant and an ingoing PCR for the new tenant.”

 Get it right to avoid future hassles